HenryLauu/docker-airflow/README.md

 Don't forget to update the airflow images in the docker-compose files to puckel/docker-airflow:latest.

+You may need to change the mod of script/entrypoint.sh: chmod +x script/entrypoint

 ## Usage

 By default, docker-airflow runs Airflow with **SequentialExecutor** :